jackcary/vermontgo/pairings.md

 # Pairings & Results

-All games will be played in the Vermont Go Club room on the KGS Go Server https://www.gokgs.com/

-__Rooms –> Room List –> Clubs –> Vermont Go Club__
+# Thank you for being part of the Stay Home Vermont Go Tournament!

 ## Final Results